Advanced Finance

 • companies have comparative advantages in expertise

-• Assumption 3: investing in stakeholders is instrumental and functiona to increase profits
+• Assumption 3: investing in stakeholders is instrumental and functional to increase profits

 • it's impossible to calculate the return of investing in stakeholders